hyerania/Uomi/README.md

     - [ ] Line-Item
       - [ ] By shares
 - [ ] Users can settle up per event with other members
-- [ ] Users can see how is owed them or they owe within an event
+- [ ] Users can see how much is owed them or they owe within an event
-- [ ] Users can submit a payment via other Services (e.g. PayPal)
-- [ ] When a user pays through a service they can record or the app automatically records the confirmation number
 - [ ] Users can log a manual (cash) payment in addition to paying through other apps
 - [ ] Users see the most recently edited events at the top of their event list page
 - [ ] Users see the most recent transactions in their event transaction view
 - [ ] Users can claim portions of a logged transaction according to the above payment options
 - [ ] The event group's admin can end an event to prevent additional transactions from being added
 - [ ] When a user creates an event group they are assigned the group admin role
-- [ ] When an admin user leaves their group, the admin role is passed to another user randomly
+- [ ] Users can submit a payment via other Services (e.g. PayPal)
-- [ ] An admin user can assign another user the admin role for a group
+- [ ] When a user pays through a service they can record or the app automatically records the confirmation number

 The following **optional** features are implemented:

+- [ ] Users can set an image for an event
 - [ ] Users maintain a friends list
 - [ ] Users can sign in with OAuth
 - [ ] Users can message a group